sbhuller98/FitnessFacility/README.md

 2) Running the java file:

 Please run the java data files, the start method belongs in main.
 This will start another screen requiring a password and login.
-If you open the tables.sql file and navigate to one other INSERT INTO statements for the table "Member", you will see usernames for various members and the associated passwords in the line below.
+If you open the tables.sql file and navigate to the INSERT INTO statements for the table "Member", you will see usernames for various members and the associated passwords in the line below.
 The passwords are stored as binary files, but are also given as Strings to help testers such as you to log on.

 Once logged in, feel free to explore and navigate the program.